Search engine marketing professionals who work with web developers understand how difficult it is to communicate the importance of SEO requirements.

 Their chances of competing are hampered by budget constraints.
 Less experienced website owners quickly become frustrated because they are unaware of all the puzzle pieces.

 One of the most important lessons we’ve learned over the last two decades is that building a successful website requires a skilled team.
-They must collaborate.
+They must collaborate with the user interface design agencies for:

 Usability and holistic SEO